-The decommissioning of a nuclear installation is characterised by a continuous decrease in the plant's radionuclide inventory, mainly by means of removal of the fuel elements and the high-active operational waste, by decontamination and the dismantling of contaminated and activated material, as well as by the final removal of any residual radionuclides above clearance levels and the release from nuclear regulatory control.
+The decommissioning of a nuclear installation is characterised by a continuous decrease in the plant's radionuclide inventory, mainly by means of removal of the fuel assemblies and the high-active operational waste, by decontamination and the dismantling of contaminated and activated material, as well as by the final removal of any residual radionuclides above clearance levels and the release from nuclear regulatory control.
 Generally speaking, this coincides with a continuous decrease in the hazard potential as dismantling progresses.
-Allowance is made for this fact by including specific decommissioning regulations and recommendations in the sub-statutory regulatory framework, as well as via application of the existing regulatory framework during the licensing and supervision procedure in line with the decreasing hazard potential.
+Allowance is made for this fact by including specific decommissioning regulations and recommendations in the sub-statutory regulatory framework, as well as by application of the existing regulatory framework or by revoking supervisory regulations and requirements during the licensing and supervision procedure in line with the decreasing hazard potential.